meedan/ThreatExchange/tmk/swig/README.md

 You may need to update the location of ffmpeg in Makefile.
 This will build a file called `libtmk.a`

 Ensure swig is installed (`sudo apt install swig`) and then build this extension.
-You can build the extension only in the current directory for testing, etc. by executing `python setup.py build_ext -i` To build and install system wide, run `python setup.py build` followed by `python setup.py install`
+First build the extension in the current directory by executing `python setup.py build_ext -i`.
+This also generates `tmkpy.py` which is needed for building and installing system wide.
+To build and install system wide, run `python setup.py build` followed by `python setup.py install`

 Check the location of ffmpeg in `minimal_example.py` and then run it.